TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

    If called without arguments (or with ``tz=None``) the system local timezone is assumed for the target timezone.
-The ``.tzinfo`` attribute of the converted datetime instance will be set to an instance of :class:`timezone` with the zone name and offset obtained from the OS.
+The ``.tzinfo`` attribute of the converted datetime instance will be set to an instance of :class:`timezone` with the zone name and offset obtained kutoka the OS.

    If ``self.tzinfo`` is *tz*, ``self.astimezone(tz)`` is equal to *self*:  no adjustment of date or time data is performed.
 Else the result is local